-He said a couple of public hearings on the issue showed no strong public
+A couple of public hearings on the issue showed no strong public sentiment

-sentiment for or against this plan.
-Three council members, including Mayor
+for or against the plan, according to Pappa.
+Three council members, including

-Oscar Goodman, recused themselves from discussions due to perceived conflicts
+Mayor Oscar Goodman, recused themselves from discussions due to perceived

-Nevada law bars state residents from Internet gaming, but federal law
+Nevada law bars state residents from gambling via the Internet, but

-is unclear, Jimmerson said.
-He said VegasOne.com, which has its headquarters
+federal law is unclear, Jimmerson said.
+VegasOne.com, which has its headquarters

 in Las Vegas, would operate out of Australia.
 In addition, he said the company